 ii Sale, import and export of extracted or processed minerals

-The Customs Law and the Foreign Trade Law regulate the importation and exportation of goods.
+The Customs Law and the Foreign Trade Law regulate the import and export of goods.
 Depending on the type of commodity, there may be additional requisites in special laws or regulations.

 The Customs Law provides the proceedings regarding foreign trade, such as the entry, exit, custody, storage, handling or holding of commodities.
-As a consequence, any person who performs such activities is subject to this Law, including importers and exporters, as well as their custom representatives, custom brokers, transporters and possessors of authorised tax warehouses.
+As a consequence, any person who performs these activities is subject to this Law, including importers and exporters, their custom representatives, customs brokers, transporters and possessors of authorised tax warehouses.

-The Foreign Trade Law provides the proceedings to be carried out before the importation of commodities, especially regarding the compliance with non-tariff regulations and restrictions.
+The Foreign Trade Law provides the proceedings to be carried out before commodities are imported, especially regarding compliance with non-tariff regulations and restrictions.